-The Inflation Reduction Act was enacted on August 16, 2022, and includes a number of provisions that may impact Autodesk, including the adjusted book minimum tax and excise tax on stock buybacks.
-We are assessing these impacts on our condensed consolidated financial statements.
+Signed into law on August 16, 2022, the Inflation Reduction Act contains many provisions that may impact Autodesk, including the corporate minimum tax and excise tax on stock buybacks.
+We are monitoring these impacts on our consolidated financial statements.

 Increasingly, tax authorities are reviewing existing corporate tax regulatory and legal regimes.
 Many countries in the European Union as well as other countries and organizations such as the Organization for Economic Cooperation and Development are actively considering new taxing regimes and changes to existing tax laws.
 If U.S. or foreign tax authorities change applicable tax laws or successfully challenge how or where our profits are currently recognized, our overall taxes could increase, and our business, financial condition, or results of operations may be adversely impacted.